 Games & practices are on Tuesdays & Thursdays at 6:30 pm

-Games & practices are Mondays & Wednesdays at 5:30 pm
+Games & practices are Mondays & Wednesdays beginning at 5:30 pm

-Games & practices are Tuesdays at 5:15 pm
+Games & practices are Tuesdays beginning at 5:15 pm

 The MBA does not sponsor or organize Fall Baseball teams.
 It is done through the Gopher State Baseball (MYAS) organization both as a team or individually.
 Our organization will support individuals within our program with information, assistance, and the use of equipment.
 Even if you are not a current coach, but are interested in forming a team, we will assist you in what needs to be done to put together a team.